OlanrewajuOgunsola/Setting-A-Virtual-Home-Lab/README.md

 <h2>Description</h2>
 <h3> Overview </h3>
-<p> The goal of this project is to create a small Homelab environment used to practice and and improve my skills as a Cybersecurity Analyst.
-I will be following a guide made by Cyberwox Academy that can be found <a href = "https://cyberwoxacademy.com/building-a-cybersecurity-homelab-for-detection-monitoring/">here</a>.
-With that said, this writeup will still be in my own words and including my own experiences and learning process throughout the project.</p>
+<p> The goal of this project is to create a small Homelab environment used to practice and and improve my skills as a Cybersecurity Analyst.</p>

 <h3> Content </h3>
 <ul>